Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 Appearing at paranormal events and conferences

 Fame: The bigger the event, the more famous you’ll seem.
-It’s key to balance enough appearances with the risks of over-saturating the market.
-Try to get your name and photo on the promotional materials.
+However, be selective about the number of events you speak at.
+(Avoid over-saturating the market.)
+Try to get your name and photo on the event’s promotional materials.

 Putting on a paranormal event or conference

-Fame: Until your event has been successful for two or three years in a row, putting on events won’t make you famous… unless you’re already a celebrity in this field.
+Fame: Until your event has been successful for several successive years, your own events won’t make you famous… unless you’re already a celebrity in this field.

-One bad event, or someone griping about how your ran the event (or a refund that they asked for too late and you couldn’t return the money) can be very damaging.
+One bad event, or someone griping about how your ran the event, can be very damaging.

 Fortune: Unless you’re very lucky, you’re likely to lose money putting on your first event (or two).
 After that, it’ll depend on the economy, when and where the event is, the quality of your speakers and activities, and how much competition you have (saturated field).